How to Select a Nursing Program

 2. Is the Program of Nursing Accredited by a Nursing Accreditation Body?

 Again, this is something you should check yourself.
 Look for evidence that the program is accredited by either the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN).
-Students graduating from non-nursing accredited programs may find they are not qualified to continue their education at an accredited school (can’t enter an RN to BSN program or a graduate nursing program).
+Students graduating from non-nursing accredited programs may find they are not qualified to continue their education at an accredited school (can’t move up to become a BSN or Advanced Practice Nurse).
 While you may think right now you never want to go on to higher levels of nursing, after a few years working nightshift and weekends, you may change your mind.

 3. What is the program NCLEX passrate?